Remember your audience

 Focus on the benefits for employers

 State clearly why companies could benefit from participating.
-Partners sign up for different reasons: recruiting students, creating positive brand awareness, or gaining insights into their business challenge.
+Employers sign up for different reasons: to recruit students, to create positive brand awareness, to gain insights about business challenges, etc..
 Your course page should relay how this opportunity helps them meet those goals.

-If you need companies to be able to provide certain types of internal data, to make a specific time commitment, or to fit certain parameters (size/type), make sure to lay this out in the page commitments.
-You don't want to receive applications from companies who won't be able to meet the minimum standards.
+If you need companies to be able to provide certain types of internal data, to make a specific time commitment, or to fit certain parameters (size, type, etc.), make sure to include this information in the commitments.
+You do not want to receive applications from companies who will not be able to meet the minimum requirements.

 Give specific project examples